 Batman Turkey Travel Guide

-You CAN buy local sim cards from main providers: Turkcell, Vodafone, and Türk Telekom.
+Local SIM cards are available from major providers: Turkcell, Vodafone, and Türk Telekom.
 Turkcell generally has the best coverage.

 Most hotels offer free Wi-Fi.
 Many cafes and larger restaurants also provide complimentary access.